 Please note: You will need a Qiqo Pro account (normally $11/month) and the

-good news is that everyone on the OS List can get Qiqo Pro for free with
+that everyone on the OS List can get Qiqo Pro for free with

 this link: https://qiqo.pro/start/openspace and you will get a customizable